 The minimum number of threads is the number of threads that are started when the Network Server is booted.
-This value is specified as a property, derby.drda.minThreads = <min>.
+This value is specified as a property, derby.drda.minThreads=min.
 The maximum number of threads is the maximum number of threads that will be used for connections.
 If more connections are active than there are threads available, the extra connections must wait until the next thread becomes available.
 Threads can become available after a specified time, which is checked only when a thread has finished processing a communication.

-You can change the maximum number of threads by using the following command:
+You can change the maximum number of threads by using the following command (all on one line):

-You can also use the derby.drda.maxThreads property to assign the maximum value.
-A <max> value of 0 means that there is no maximum and a new thread will be generated for a connection if there are no current threads available.
+java org.apache.derby.drda.NetworkServerControl maxthreads max [-h hostname] [-p portnumber be generated for a connection if there are no current threads available.
 This is the default.
-The <max> and <min> values are stored as integers, so the theoretical maximum is 2147483647 (the maximum size of an integer).
+The max and min values are stored as integers, so the theoretical maximum is 2147483647 (the maximum size of an integer).
 But the practical maximum is determined by the machine configuration.